Depreciation and amortisation

 Trademarks are usually amortised over 15 years.
 Other intangibles have to be amortised over their useful lives.

-With the Economic Strengthening Act 2020 (‘Konjunkturstärkungsgesetz‘), the declining balance method was introduced for fixed assets acquired or created after 30 June 2020 in the amount of max.
-30% p.a., based on the residual book value.
-The declining balance method does not apply to intangible and used assets, buildings, goodwill, certain kinds of passenger vehicles and estate cars/station wagons, as well as fixed assets used for promotion, transport or storage of non-renewable energy sources and fixed assets that make direct use of non-renewable energy sources (e.g. planes).
-A change from the declining balance method to the straight-line method in the course of the useful life is permissible, but not vice-versa.
+With the Economic Strengthening Act 2020 (‘Konjunkturstärkungsgesetz‘), the declining-balance method was introduced for fixed assets acquired or created after 30 June 2020 in the maximum amount of 30% per annum, based on the residual book value.
+The declining-balance method does not apply to intangible and used assets, buildings, goodwill, certain kinds of passenger vehicles, and estate cars/station wagons, as well as fixed assets used for promotion, transport, or storage of non-renewable energy sources and fixed assets that make direct use of non-renewable energy sources (e.g. planes).
+A change from the declining-balance method to the straight-line method in the course of the useful life is permissible, but not vice-versa.

 Goodwill arising in the course of an asset deal for tax purposes must be amortised over 15 years.
 Goodwill that arose in the course of a share deal can be amortised only if the acquired company is included in a tax group and if the share deal was effected until 28 February 2014 (see the Group taxation section.
 Goodwill arising as a result of a corporate merger cannot be amortised.